modernriot/noahgreer/README.md

-i will address the padding with video.. which looks poorly anyway.. and center alignment for socials at bottom. additionally looking into embeding gitpages into modals of portfolio via iframe. unsure when grading will commense, as cutoff for submission is a few hours away. nit trying to ruin live functional version, but am working to add mentioned functionalluty/display mechanisms locally.
+i will address the padding with video.. which looks poorly anyway.. and center alignment for socials at bottom. additionally looking into embeding gitpages into modals of portfolio via iframe. unsure when grading will commense, as cutoff for submission is a few hours away. not trying to ruin live functional version, but am working to add mentioned functionalluty/display mechanisms locally. will commit new functionality/styling.